aliansgp/aliansgp/README.md

 - 👋 Hi, I’m ali Abdollahian
-- 👀 I’m interested in learn new things about IOT,AI, Etc.
+- 👀 I’m interested in learn new things about IOT & AI.